freedomofpress/securedrop/docs/source.rst

 |Source Interface Security Slider Warning|

-Click the **Learn how to set it to safest** link in the warning banner and a message bubble will pop up explaining how to disable JavaScript and turn up the
+Click the **Learn how to set it to Safest** link in the warning banner and a message bubble will pop up explaining how to disable JavaScript and turn up the
 Slider: